ibrahimfayyaz26/schoolApp/README.md

 # schoolApp

-school app frontend backend will be made in nodejs
+School app frontend backend will be developed in nodejs